ashika29/certificates/README.md

-# certificates
+# Sriashika Addala's Certificates

-This repo consists of all the course certificates I have received during my Bachelor's degree
+- This repo consists of all the course certificates I have received during my Bachelor's degree